 NAME AND LOCATION

-NAME: The name of this organization shall be the Mount Auburn Community Council, Incorporated of Cincinnati, Ohio (herein referred to as MACC).
+NAME: The name of this organization shall be the Mount Auburn Community Council, Incorporated of Cincinnati, Ohio (hereinafter referred to as MACC).

-LOCATION: The MACC represents the community* of Mount Auburn whose boundaries are as follows:
+LOCATION: The MACC represents the community of Mount Auburn whose boundaries* are as follows:

 Northern Boundary – William Howard Taft Road, from Vine Street to Burnet Avenue.

-Southern Boundary – East Clifton, from Vine Street to Burnet Avenue.
+Southern Boundary – Pete Street Steps to Peete Street.
+Peete Street east to Main Street.
+Main Street South to Liberty Street.
+Liberty Street to Reading Road.

 Eastern Boundary – Reading Road, from Liberty Street to McMillan Street, then continuing north on Burnet Avenue to William Howard Taft Road.

-Western Boundary – Vine Street from East Clifton Avenue continuing north along Vine Street (including Ohio Avenue) to William Howard Taft Road. * People living on both sides of the streets marking the boundaries of Mount Auburn are invited to become members of MACC.
+Western Boundary – Vine Street from Peete Street Steps to William Howard Taft Road. * People living on both sides of the streets marking the boundaries of Mount Auburn are invited to become members of MACC.
+See Attachment A for a map as described.

 ARTICLE II